joelvaneenwyk/web-extension-bypass-paywalls/.github/ISSUE_TEMPLATE/new-site-request-template.md

 title: 'New site request: [site here]'
 labels: new site request
 assignees: ''
 ---

-### New site requests - Before submitting an issue please read the following:
+### New site requests - Before submitting an issue please read the following

 Only large or major sites will be considered.
 Usually premium articles cannot be bypassed as they are behind a hard paywall.